Skip to main content

 Systematic vs. stratified sampling

-When the data is heterogeneous, stratified sampling can help to organize it better.
-Stratified sampling involves dividing the population into distinct subgroups or strata based on certain characteristics important to the study.
+When the data is heterogeneous, stratified sampling can help organize it.
+Stratified sampling involves dividing the population into distinct subgroups or strata based on characteristics important to the study.

 These two methods aren’t mutually exclusive.
 The students could be stratified by grade and then systematically sampled from each grade.